scy-phy/minicps/README.md

 then add `ipv6.disable=1` as first parameter in the string.
 Note that the `...` poriton of the string depends on your grub config.

     GRUB_CMDLINE_LINUX_DEFAULT="ipv6.disable=1 ..."

+then

+    # update-grub

+then reboot your machine and check it with `ifconfig` that no `inet6` is listed.

 Instruction taken from [here](https://github.com/mininet/mininet/issues/454).